What Is Cardiac Ablation?

 This procedure uses energy to make small scars in your heart tissue.
 They stop abnormal electrical signals that move through your heart and cause an irregular heartbeat (the doctor might call it arrhythmia).
 Cardiac ablation can also treat atrial fibrillation (AFib), also a type of irregular heartbeat.
 The doctor may try cardiac ablation if medications and resetting your heartbeat -- he’ll probably refer to it as cardioversion -- don’t work.

-What Are the Types of Cardiac Ablation?
+Types of Cardiac Catheter Ablation

 Catheter ablation, also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the least invasive option.
 Your doctor puts a thin, flexible tube into a blood vessel in your leg or neck.
 Then, it's guided to your heart.
 When it reaches the area that’s causing the arrhythmia, It sends out electrical signals that destroy those cells.
 The treated tissue helps get your heartbeat regular again.
 There are two main types: